Internal Server Error Help, 500 Error

 Corrupted or broken .htaccess file

 A .htaccess file is an Apache file that tells a website how to function.
 As one of a site's core files, it is important to ensure that the .htaccess file exists and is properly configured.
 The script or code for a .htaccess is written depending on the CMS or application used to build the website.
 If the .htaccess is missing or misconfigured, you may need to upload or create a new .htaccess file manually.

 To troubleshoot a 500 Error page caused by the .htaccess, you will have to open your website's .htacces file and check the scripts within by comparing it to the article:

 If there are custom scripts in the .htaccess, you may need to contact your web developer for assistance as HostGator's Support cannot assist with customized scripts and coding that are unique for your website.

 If you find an unusual script in your .htaccess, you can comment out a line by adding # to the beginning of that particular line.
 For example, if the code in the .htaccess file looks like:

 Then, try commenting it out like so:

 DirectoryIndex default.html #AddType application/x-httpd-php5 php

-After commenting out a line, refresh the site to see if the issue has been resolved.
+After commenting out a line(s), refresh the site to see if the issue has been resolved.
 If it has, that confirms that the issue was in that particular line of code in the .htaccess file.
-If the issue has not been resolved, continue troubleshooting by commenting out additional lines and checking the site.
+If the issue has not been resolved, continue troubleshooting by commenting out additional lines and reloading the website.